tavoyne/blog-next/posts/lockfiles-demystified.md

 > _« Ok so I'm stuck forever with version `17.0.2`.
 What's the point?
 What if I actually wanted `react` to be upgraded to `17.0.3`? »_

 Well, it's true that the `react` version is kind of _locked_ here.
 But it's not true that you're stuck with it.
 Actually, you can decide to upgrade at any time.
 And that's the key takeaway.
-Thanks to the lockfile, the package manager can give full power to you.
+Thanks to the lockfile, the package manager can give full power to _you_.
 If you don't do anything, nothing should change.
 In other words, two subsequent `install` commands should always produce the same results.
 This is called determinism: it's when no randomness is involved in the process.

 So, whether or not to upgrade to `17.0.3` is _your_ decision.
 And you express it using a simple command: `upgrade`.

-**Taking back our last example**.
-Should you run `yarn upgrade react` (or `npm upgrade react`) after version `17.0.3` of `react` was released, your `yarn.lock` (or `package-lock.json`) file would be updated that way:
+**Taking back our last example.** Should you run `yarn upgrade react` (or `npm upgrade react`) after version `17.0.3` of `react` was released, your `yarn.lock` (or `package-lock.json`) file would be updated that way:

 ```
 # ...